serioushare/SeriousTimer/README.md

 # SHTimer by Serious Hare
 While working on an other project, I found myself in need of a JavaScript timer that had some more complex features.
-For instance, it needed to go both wait (counting up or down), work with times below zero, and trigger events at iregular point instead of a constant interval.
+For instance, it needed to go both ways (counting up or down), work with times below zero, and trigger events at irregular points instead of a constant interval.

 ## Features
 * Control the state (play/pause/stop)